repology/repology-rules/README.md

   - `- { name: <ambiguous name>, verpat: <version pattern>, setname: <specific name> }`
   - `- { name: <ambiguous name>, ruleset: <families>, setname: <specific name> }` as a least resort

+## Contributing

+Things to know if you're submitting pull request or have push access to this repository.

+- Repology is currently set up to automatically pull latest ruleset from `master` branch in this repo on each update, so everything committed here will be automatically applied to repology in several hours.
+- Repology runs `make check` after updating the repo, and if it fails, rolls back to the latest good commit, so it's somewhat protected from broken ruleset.
+- In the worst case, broken ruleset will prevent repology from updating until the problem is resolved.
+- Still, please run `make check` before committing, and/or install a git hook (`scripts/pre-push`) which runs it for you (you can copy it into .git/hooks or just run `make install-hook`).
+- The checker script requires python modules `voluptous` and `PyYAML`.
+`pip install PyYAML voluptuous` should install them for you.
+- In general, stay close to the style already used in the ruleset, use existing rules as examples, keep it simple and have fun!

 ## Rule basics

 Rules are stored in a set of files in [YAML](http://yaml.org/) format,